TheFakeMontyOnTheRun/space-trashman-blues/core/docs/episode0.md

 Meanwhile, you must also prevent the overloading reactor from melting down, which would cause a big explosion and probably kill evebody in the neighbouring colonies - you can do this by ejecting the rods into the abyss; doing so, requires access to the machine room, using the root keycard.

-The root keycard was hidden in the torpedo bay in the armory - a last ditch effort to prevent amotinated crew from taking over the ship.
+The root keycard stays in the situation room - a last ditch effort to prevent amotinated crew from taking over the ship.
+To enter it, you must first get the high-ranking card on the radar array.
-You will need to look carefully and allow that section of the ship to flood.

-In order to reach the armory, you will need to use the officer's keycard on his cabinet and you will find the dead body of another officer.
-From his uniform, you get his card.
-His card should be enough for entering the armory.

 During all this time, you get very intermitent contact with your supervisor and he will discuss the ideas without, learning of your skills.